Friday, 7 September 2018

 Advanced Knowledge Management: strategy and digital implementation

 This advanced course explores in depth KM strategic planning and how to implement KM platforms effectively in the digital workplace.
 It will help you to articulate an organisational business plan to champion and start you on the road to a pervasive and successful KM culture in your organisation.
-It emphasises the enterprise-level implications of Knowledge Management, and is a more advanced course than Dion’s popular “Practical KM for Information Professionals” (the next iteration of PKM for IPs will be on 27 April 2018).
+It emphasises the more enterprise-level implications of Knowledge Management, and is a more advanced course than Dion’s popular “Practical KM for Information Professionals”.

 Who should attend?